 In this paper, power consumption on topologies for a sensor-based home network built by wireless device as ZigBee is presented and it is evaluated by simulation studies.
-Simulation results show that the power consumption of a node at receiving messages can keep constant to some extent regardless of the distance between nodes.
-On the other hand, the consumption at transmitting messages is increasing in proportion to the distance between nodes.
+Simulation results show that the power consumption of a node at receiving messages can keep constant to some extent regardless of the distance between the nodes.
+On the other hand, the consumption at transmitting messages is increasing in proportion to the square of the distance between the nodes.